brakewellj/MyJavaRepository/README.md

 MyJavaRepository
 ================

-Code is locate in Java directory
+Code is located in Java directory

 To compile use bin/compile.sh.